apache/couchdb/src/docs/src/config/query-servers.rst

         Normally, you don't have to disable (by setting ``false`` value) this option since main propose of `reduce` functions is to *reduce* the input.

+    .. config:option:: reduce_limit_threshold :: Reduce limit threshold

+        The number of bytes a reduce result must exceed to trigger the ``reduce_limit`` control.
+Defaults to 5000.

+    .. config:option:: reduce_limit_ratio :: Reduce limit ratio

+        The ratio of input/output that must be exceeded to trigger the ``reduce_limit`` control.
+Defaults to 2.0.

 .. _config/native_query_servers: